cjy1992/gym-carla/README.md

 See details of ```test.py``` about how to use the CARLA gym wrapper.

 ## Description
-1. We provide a dictionary observation including front view camera (obs['camera']), birdeye view lidar point cloud (obs['lidar']) and birdeye view semantic representation (obs['birdeye']).
+1. We provide a dictionary observation including front view camera (obs['camera']), birdeye view lidar point cloud (obs['lidar']) and birdeye view semantic representation (obs['birdeye']):
 <div align="center">
   <img src="obs.png" width=75%>
 </div>
+We also provide a state vector observation (obs['state']) which is composed of lateral distance and heading error between the ego vehicle to the target lane center line (in meter and rad), ego vehicle's speed (in meters per second), and and indicator of whether there is a front vehicle within a safety margin.

 2. The termination condition is either the ego vehicle collides, runs out of lane, reaches a destination, or reaches the maximum episode timesteps.
 Users may modify function _terminal in carla_env.py to enable customized termination condition.

 3. The reward is a weighted combination of longitudinal speed and penalties for collision, exceeding maximum speed, out of lane, large steering and large lateral accleration.
-Users may modify function _get_reward in carla_env.py to enable customized termination condition.
+Users may modify function _get_reward in carla_env.py to enable customized reward function.

 ## Related Repos
 ### Deep Reinforcement Learning for Autonomous Driving